DOTMA

 DOTMA, also known as 2,5-dimethoxy-3,4,6-trimethylamphetamine or as Julia, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families related to DOM.
 It is the 3,6-dimethyl derivative of DOM and the 6-methyl derivative of Ganesha.
 The drug is said to be the first and only known active phenethylamine psychedelic with a fully substituted phenyl ring.
+However, the cyclized FLY phenethylamines such as 2C-B-FLY also have a fully substituted phenyl ring.

-Its dose is approximately 70 mg orally and its duration is 7 to 9 hours.
-DOTMA is less potent than DOM, which is active at doses of 3 to 10 mg, and has a shorter duration than DOM, which lasts 14 to 20 hours.
+DOTMA's dose is approximately 70 mg orally and its duration is 7 to 9 hours.
+It is less potent than DOM, which is active at doses of 3 to 10 mg, and has a shorter duration than DOM, which lasts 14 to 20 hours.
 Similarly, DOTMA is less potent and shorter-acting than Ganesha, which has a dose of 20 to 32 mg and a duration of 18 to 24 hours.

 DOTMA was described in the scientific literature by Daniel Trachsel in 2013.
 The 6-methyl-DOM analogue of DOTMA and Ganesha, Juno, is relatively unknown but may be an active psychedelic as well.
+DOTMA, or Julia, is closely related to Alexander Shulgin's "ten classic ladies".
+It is a controlled substance in Canada due to phenethylamine blanket-ban language but is not explicitly controlled in the United States.